Finder makes money from featured partners, but editorial opinions are our own.

 How do banks calculate compound interest?

-Interest is typically calculated on a daily basis on the daily closing balance.
+Interest is typically calculated on the daily closing balance.
 Here's the savings account equation:

 Interest begins to accumulate on the day the opening deposit is made in your savings account.
 It's then usually credited into your account on the last day of each month.
 If you choose to close your account, your accrued interest will be deposited on the day it's closed.